 Figure 1.
 Joint Research Presentation in Indonesia Defense University Hall, 27 August 2018.

-Indonesia Defense University (IDU), Purnomo Yusgiantoro Center (PYC), and International Power Supply (IPS) Bulgaria held a joint research presentation and discussion on Monday 27 August 2018 at the IDU Hall.
+Indonesia Defense University (IDU), Purnomo Yusgiantoro Center (PYC), and International Power Supply (IPS) Bulgaria held a joint research presentation and discussion on August 27, 2018 at the IDU Hall.
 The event was an implementation of the Memorandum of Understanding (MoU) between IDU and UPS as well as the cooperation charter of IDU and PYC.
-The theme is “the Benefits of Implementing Solar Home Systems (SHS) in Sorong, West Papua, Indonesia”.
+The theme was “the Benefits of Implementing Solar Home Systems (SHS) in Sorong, West Papua, Indonesia”.
 The speakers of the event were Alex Rengelov (Chief Executive Officer of IPS Bulgaria) and Colonel (Navy) Dr. Yanif Dwi Kuntjoro, M.Si (Secretary of Energy Security Study Program).
 Additionally, Dr. Rudy Laksmono MT (Energy Security Lecturer) was the moderator for the discussion.

 The presentation was attended by 35 people from various institutions, such as the Headquarters of the Indonesian Army, Indonesian Navy, Ministry of Energy and Mineral Resources of the Republic of Indonesia, Representative of Defense Directorate of the Ministry of Defense of the Republic of Indonesia, R & D Agency of the Ministry of Defense of the Republic of Indonesia, State of Cyber and Code Agency of the Republic of Indonesia, Community Research and Development of the IDU, lecturers, and IDU students.